camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/20-migrate-from-fox/30-migrate-server.html.md

 ### Replace the camunda fox webapps with camunda BPM webapps (GlassFish)

 * The camunda fox webapps has been already deleted in the previous steps.
-So you can additionally cleanup the `$FOX_HOME/glassfish/domains/<domain>/autodeploy/` folder and delete the following artificats:
+So you can additionally cleanup the `$FOX_HOME/glassfish/domains/<domain>/autodeploy/` folder and delete the following artifacts:
   * `fox-cockpit-glassfish-$FOX_VERSION.war`
   * `fox-cycle-glassfish-$FOX_VERSION.war`
   * `fox-tasklist-$FOX_VERSION.war`